xiaomingfuckeasylife/all-in-blockchain/blockchain102.md

 }

 ```

-> validate if the nonce is right .
+>now if we create a new block we have to mining it first calculate the rightful nonce and hash . then we can add the blockchain .

 ```go
 func NewBlock(data string, prevBlockHash []byte) *Block{